-Logistical system main focus will be to ensure "X goes from point A to B effectively, then efficiently.
-Circulation system is more focus on constant flow, less jam and bottlenecks.
-Circulation system will be much suitable for our capitalist society, as we need a constant flow of goods, services and talents for money to keep circulating, charging the economy.
+Logistical system's main focus will be to ensure "X goes from point A to B effectively, then efficiently.
+Circulation system is more focused on constant flow, less jam and bottlenecks.
+Circulation system will be much more suitable for our capitalist society, as we need a constant flow of goods, services, and talents for money to keep circulating, charging the economy.

-How should be design the car of the future for increase productivity on the road while traveling without compromising safety should be a direction we undertake.
+How should we design the car of the future to increase productivity while on the road without compromising safety should be a direction we undertake.

-Since the cars are constantly flowing (remember, circulation system) and making occasional stops and "rests", we can turn some of the parking lots into maintenance locations, and charging locations.
-In turn, we can reclaim back other parking lots and use those lands for other purposes such as recreation, co-working space, schools, vertical agriculture etc.
+Since the cars are constantly flowing (remember, circulation system), with occasional stops and "rests", we can turn some of the parking lots into maintenance and charging locations.
+In turn, we can reclaim back other parking lots,especially multi-story carparks, and use those lands for other purposes such as recreation, co-working space, schools, vertical agriculture, etc.

-Of course, to reach the scenario that I mentioned above, much planning needs to be done and devil's is in the detail.
-I foresee the biggest challenge will be the transition phase where we have both the self-driving vehicles and man-driving vehicles at the same time.
-If proper planing is done and executed well, we may just come out with a better transport system that reduce carbon output and at the same time be efficient and effective in moving X. Personally, I am pretty optimistic about it and really hoping to see the vision that I painted happen during my lifetime. :)
+Of course, to reach the scenario that I mentioned above, much planning needs to be done and devils are in the detail.
+I foresee the biggest challenge will be the transition phase where we have both self-driving vehicles and man-driving vehicles at the same time.
+If proper planning is done and executed well, we may just come out with a better transport system that reduces carbon output and at the same time be efficient and effective in moving X. Personally, I am pretty optimistic about it and really hoping to see the vision that I painted happen during my lifetime. :)